demoth/jake2/game/MonsterAi.md

 Generic monster decision overview:

-1. if triggered - go to combat point
+1. if triggered & has combat point -> go to combat point
-2. if triggered & see enemy & fired at - duck
+2. if triggered & see enemy & fired at -> duck
-3. if triggered & see enemy - attack enemy
+3. if triggered & see enemy -> attack enemy
-4. if triggered & !see enemy - chase
+4. if triggered & !see enemy -> chase
-5. if !triggered & has path-target - goto path-target
+5. if !triggered & has path-target -> goto path-target
 6. else: Idle

 Suggestions: